Direct Admission (Freshman-level of entry) | Doctor of Physical Therapy

-Step 1: Apply to Carroll University, List Physical Therapy as Your Major, and Select PT Early or Regular Decision
+Step 1: Apply to Carroll University and list Physical Therapy as your major.

 Evaluation and notification of general acceptance takes approximately 1–3 weeks and is done on a rolling basis throughout the year.
 Students accepted to Carroll who list Physical Therapy as their major are automatically considered for direct admission into the DPT program.

 - Complete your free application to Carroll University or commonapp.org

 - List physical therapy as your major on your application and provide your personal email address

 - Submit all remaining general admission credentials, which include:

 - Official high school transcripts through the sixth semester